-The BLM Klamath Falls Resource Area (KFRA) provided PacifiCorp a final work plan for cultural resources, road maintenance, and invasive weed management on April 20, 2011 and funding of \$35,000 was provided to the BLM KFRA on May 2, 2011.
-The actions in the workplan are scheduled for immediate implementation.
-The KFRA workplan includes:
+The BLM provided PacifiCorp a final work plan for cultural resources, road maintenance, and invasive weed management on April 20, 2011, and funding of \$35,000 was provided to the BLM KFRA on May 2, 2011.
+Actions scheduled for implementation under this interim measure include the following:

-- Cultural Resources: Perform detailed monitoring of five cultural sites identified in the interim measure.

-- Road Maintenance: Approximately 4.72

-miles of road along the J.C.
-Boyle canal will

-be maintained.
-The KFRA conducted a road
+- Cultural Resources: Perform detailed monitoring of the five cultural sites identified in the interim measure. - Road Maintenance: Approximately 4 .72 miles of road along the J.C.
+Boyle canal will be maintained.
+The KFRA conducted a

-condition evaluation and determined the

-Road Management Plan to contain the

-following improvements: The extension of

-four culverts; cleaning eleven culverts, and

-installation of one new culvert.
-There will

-be annual maintenance for ditch cleaning to

-ensure the upgrades perform as required.

-- Invasive Weed Management: The KFRA has outlined a ten year plan for addressing invasive weed management in the defined corridor.
+- road condition evaluation and determined the Road Management Plan to contain the following improvements: The extension of four culverts; cleaning eleven culverts, and installation of one new culvert.
+There will be annual maintenance for ditch cleaning to ensure the upgrades perform as required. - Invasive Weed Management: BLM has outlined a ten year plan for addressing invasive weed management in the defined corridor.
 Years one and two will include surveying the weed populations and determining methods for eradication for years three through ten.
-The product of this

-work will be information that will allow land managers to determine the best strategy for future integrated weed management activities in the future.
+The product of this work will be information that will allow land managers to determine the best strategy for future integrated weed management activities in the future.